IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/lab cli.md

 17. Change to Sequence View

 	a.
-Scroll down until you find the SSH_Command tile
+Scroll down until you find the SSH_Command building block

 	b.
 Complete the following fields: